Bioplastic: Polyamide 11

 PA 11 is a biopolymer derived from natural oil.
 It is also known under the tradename Rilsan B, commercialized by Arkema.
 PA 11 belongs to the technical polymers family and is not biodegradable.
 Its properties are similar to those of PA 12, although emissions of greenhouse gases and consumption of nonrenewable resources are reduced during its production.
 Its thermal resistance is also superior to that of PA 12.
 It is used in high-performance applications like automotive fuel lines, pneumatic airbrake tubing, electrical cable antitermite sheathing, flexible oil and gas pipes, control fluid umbilicals, sports shoes, electronic device components, and catheters.

 A similar plastic is Polyamide 410 (PA 410), derived 70% from castor oil, under the trade name EcoPaXX, commercialized by DSM.

 PA 410 is a high-performance polyamide that combines the benefits of a high melting point (approx. 250 °C), low moisture absorption and excellent resistance to various chemical substances.

 Bio-derived polyethylene

 The basic building block (monomer) of polyethylene is ethylene.
 Ethylene is chemically similar to, and can be derived from ethanol, which can be produced by fermentation of agricultural feedstocks such as sugar cane or corn.
 Bio-derived polyethylene is chemically and physically identical to traditional polyethylene – it does not biodegrade but can be recycled.
 The Brazilian chemicals group Braskem claims that using its method of producing polyethylene from sugar cane ethanol captures (removes from the environment) 2.15 tonnes of CO_{2} per tonne of Green Polyethylene produced.

 Genetically modified feedstocks

 With GM corn being a common feedstock, it is unsurprising that some bioplastics are made from this.

-Under the bioplastics manufacturing technologies there is the "plant factory" model, which uses genetically modified crops or genetically modified bacteria to optimise efficiency.
+Under the bioplastics manufacturing technologies there is the "plant factory" model, which uses genetically modified crops or genetically modified bacteria to optimize efficiency.